-A study which will be published in the BJOG has given us more information about the way in which antibiotics given in labour – for example as prophylaxis for group B strep, caesarean section or because of pre-labour rupture of membranes – affect the gut microbiome of the baby.
+A study published in the BJOG has given us more information about the way in which antibiotics given in labour – for example as prophylaxis for group B strep, caesarean section or because of pre-labour rupture of membranes – affect the gut microbiome of the baby.
 This study is welcome and timely because it confirms that intrapartum antibiotics are associated with infant gut microbiota dysbiosis (or microbial imbalance) in both vaginal and caesarean and vaginal delivery of healthy term babies.
 The authors found that breastfeeding can modify some but not all of these effects.

 The study included 198 healthy term babies, who were part of the longitudinal Canadian CHILD study.
 This might not sound a lot to readers used to research involving hundreds or thousands of women or babies, but it’s a good number for a study of this nature, which involved careful measurement of the babies’ fecal samples at 3 and 12 months.
 Results showed that,